LinearMilk/flax-online/README.md

 ### Installation

-After downloading, run npm install, to download dependencies.
-Then run npm run start to start the development server, the script will open the game in your default browser at [http://localhost:8080/](http://localhost:8080/).
+After downloading, run `npm install`, to download dependencies.
+Then run `npm run start` to start the development server, the script will open the game in your default browser at [http://localhost:8080/](http://localhost:8080/).
 In the current version only changes to HTML and JavaScript are live-reloaded.

 ### NPM Scripts